parsleyhealth/recruiting/backend-engineer/README.md

 ### Tasks

-1. Create a basic API that supports the following methods:
+1. Create a basic API that supports the following methods and features:

     * Listing patient records with pagination support.
     * Reading records using an id.
     * Updating records.
     * Deleting existing records.
     * Creating new records.
+    * Automatic calculation of a patient's age based on their dob.

 2. Make your API run in a container of some sort. `Docker` would be the obvious choice, but if you're a big `Vagrant` fan go for it.

-3. Write a suite of tests that verify the following are true:
+3. Write a suite of tests that check the following:

     * A paginated list, sorted lexically by last_name, ascending, limited to 10 results per page, should return row id `mxvv62yn` as the first result of